Updated December, 2017

 This type of teamwork is the model on which mass production and assembly lines were built.
 With a functional team, the result produced by the team is the sum of the results produced by each individual team member.

-It is simple and easy to establish.
+A functional team is simple and easy to establish.
 So there is a tendency to establish teams around this model.
 Each person’s performance is easy to evaluate.
 It works well when the tasks are repetitive and the rules are well known.
 Hired labor is often organized as a functional team.

 Teams organized around the functions of the business work well with this structure.
 For example, situations where one person is responsible for record keeping, another for marketing decisions, and another for financial management are best handled with a functional team.